unoplatform/uno/doc/articles/features/ElevatedView.md

 # ElevatedView
-On many design language like _Material Design_, there's a notion of elevation where a portion of the UI should be presented as been _elevated_ over the rest of the content.
+On many design languages like _Material Design_, there's a notion of elevation where a portion of the UI should be presented has been _elevated_ over the rest of the content.

 In this case, the UWP proposed solution can't work on all platforms because of technical limitations.
 To address this problem, Uno provides a control called `ElevatedView`, able to produce a similar result on all platforms, providing an elevated result.